go101/immutable-value-proposal/README-v8.md

   * The dynamic type of a writer interface value is a writer type.
   * The dynamic type of a reader interface value is a reader type.
 * Box
-  * No values can be boxed into final interface values (except the initial bound values).
+  * No values can be boxed into constant interface values (except the initial bound values).
   * reader values can't be boxed into writer interface values.
   * Values of any genres can be boxed into a reader interface value.
 * Assert